openshift/boilerplate/README.md

 ## Mechanism

-A "convention" lives in a subdirectory of `boilerplate` and is identified by the subdirectory's name.
-For example, standard Makefile content lives under `boilerplate/make` and is identified as `make`.
+A "convention" lives in a subdirectory hierarchy of `boilerplate` and is identified by the subdirectory's path.
+For example, conventions around cluster-deployed OSD operators written in Go lives under `boilerplate/openshift/golang_osd_cluster_operator` and is identified as `openshift/golang_osd_cluster_operator`.

 A convention comprises:

 - Files, which are copied verbatim into the consuming repository at update time, replacing whatever was there before.
 The source directory structure is mirrored in the consuming repository -- e.g.
-  `boilerplate/boilerplate/make/*` is copied into `${TARGET_REPO}/boilerplate/make/*`.
+  `boilerplate/boilerplate/openshift/golang_osd_cluster_operator*` is copied into `${TARGET_REPO}/boilerplate/golang_osd_cluster_operator/*`.
 - An `update` script (which can be any kind of executable, but please keep portability in mind).
 If present, this script is invoked twice during an update:
   - Once _before_ files are copied, with the command line argument `PRE`.
 This can be used to prepare for the copy and/or validate that it is allowed to happen.
-If the script exits nonzero, the update is aborted.
+If the program exits nonzero, the update is aborted.
   - Once _after_ files are copied, with the command line argument `POST`.
 This can be used to perform any configuration required after